Akashsingh1916/Business-Insights-360/README.md

 **Fact table:** Transaction data.

+gdb041:
+* dim_customer
+* dim_market
+* dim_product
+* fact_forecast_monthly - This table is used to forecast the customer’s need in advance, which can help in Higher customer satisfaction and reduced cost in warehouses for storage purposes
+* fact_sales_monthly - This table is more or less is same as the fact_forecast_monthly table, but the last column has the value of the sold quantity instead of the forecast value.

+gdb056:
+* freight_cost
+* gross_price
+* manufacturing_cost
+* Pre_invoice_dedutions
+* Post_invoice_deductions

 ### Importing Data and Data Modeling:

 Data was imported from MySQL into Power BI, and a data model was created after cleaning and transforming the data.
 But why data modeling is very important for analysis right??